 - Damages: The National Vaccine Injury Compensation Program covers most of the damages you could get in the regular courts for the actual vaccine injury.
 Two heads of damages are capped: non-economic damages also referred to as pain and suffering.
 Caps on pain and suffering are increasingly common in some contexts in torts, but the cap here was set in 1986, and it’s probably time to adjust it.
 And the damages for death are also capped, again at an amount set in 1986, and again, should probably be adjusted.
 As highlighted in Holmes (see review below), while in a state court case, relatives could sue for their own damages in addition to the damages of the person directly injured, they cannot sue for those damages in NVICP.
 42 U.S.C §300aa–15(d)(2).

-- The statute of limitations: as in the civil courts, NVICP has a statute of limitation, using the pretty common period of three years.
-However, in the regular civil courts the clock of limitations stops for a minor – in other words, the period in which you’re a child doesn’t count against you, and the statute of limitations’ period only starts running when you hit majority, at 18 years old.
+- The statute of limitations: as in the civil courts, NVICP has a statute of limitations, using a pretty common period of three years.
+However, in the regular civil courts, the clock of limitations stops for a minor – in other words, the period in which you’re a child doesn’t count against you, and the statute of limitations’ period only starts running when you hit majority, at 18 years old.
 Like other government programs, NVICP doesn’t do that: it runs the clock of limitations from the first symptom of injury.
 As I’ve said before, for a program designed to be generous, this isn’t the best choice.
 Allowing tolling for children or lengthening the period of limitations would be a better choice.